jakesosine/NLP_behavior_analytic_journals/README.md

 ### Installation
 1. Install tesseract to your system
-2. Install the required python packages
-3. Locate and add the path to pytesseract from your system to
+2. Locate and add the path to pytesseract from your system to
+3. Install the required python packages or create a virtual environment and install from requirements.txt

 ### How it works

-### Format of folders
+### How your directories should be setup in the folder
+articles
+├── year1
+│   ├── article1.pdf
+│   ├── article2.pdf
+│   └── article3.pdf
+├── year2
+│   ├── article1.pdf
+│   ├── article2.pdf
+│   └── article3.pdf
+── year3
+│   ├── article1.pdf
+│   ├── article2.pdf
+│   └── article3.pdf